Getting started

 Configure a Webhook

 Go to the Developer options in the ImageKit dashboard.
-Under Webhooks, you will see the list of webhook endpoints configured.
+Under Webhooks, you will see the list of configured webhook endpoints.

 Click the "Add new" button to create a new webhook endpoint.

-You should see the webhook endpoint in the list now.
+You should now see the webhook endpoint in the list.

 To update an existing endpoint, click ....
 You can change its current status (enabled or disabled) and update the list of active events.